 2. Support to established AIPs and improvement efforts

-Update: Thailand delivery with farmer groups in Surat Thani and Chumpon continues, with more than 50 farmers now accessing disease diagnostic services and starting to use data management tools.
-A new farmer group in Rayong asked to join the project and will use the tools beginning in July.
+Thailand: Delivery to farmer groups in Surat Thani and Chumpon continues, with the recent addition of Rayong.
+More than 100 farmers are now accessing disease diagnostic services and starting to use data management tools.
 Local and national DOF offices continue to support the project.
 The Pollution Control Department is reviewing water quality management tools that are being developed.